Have you ever wondered why some people seem to find it easier to get through life than others?

 Here’s the key difference between Optimists and Pessimists.

-Click here to download this infographic in pdf version or high resolution png image version.
+Click here to download this infographic in pdf version.

 So are you a pessimist or optimist?

-Luckily, the ways in which optimists and pessimists make sense of bad events are not set in stone: all the behavioral patterns mentioned in the infographic can be changed.
+Luckily, the ways in which optimists and pessimists make sense of bad events are not set in stone: all the behavioural patterns mentioned in the infographic can be changed.

 We become either pessimists, believing we have no control over our fate, or optimists, feeling a sense of control over our destinies depending on our life experiences.